jmoore2081/smackgrc/src/pages/index.md

 description: >-
   SMACK GRC is built on the popular Quick Base platform which is used by more than half of the Fortune 100.
-Because SMACK GRC is built on Quick Base, you will have full control to customize SMACK for your unique requirements.
+Because SMACK GRC is built on Quick Base, you will have full control to customize SMACK for your own unique requirements.
   This is not only includes your own branding and colors, but also reports, fields, drop-down values, automation and notifications.
 SMACK GRC is fast to implement, includes powerful dynamic reporting and has valuable functionality which missing in many products in the marketplace.
 intro: